datatrail-jhu/02_googlecloud/manuscript/04_drive.md

 ### File Sharing

 One of the biggest advantages of Google Drive is the ability to share files and folders with other people.
 You can share individual files and folders that you store in Google Drive with anyone by using their email address (preferably their Gmail account).
 You can allow those people the permission to either edit, comment on, or only view the file.
 Permission to edit gives the person freedom to delete the file or change it in any way.
-Permission to view will only allow the other person to read the file, but theu won't be able to change it.
+Permission to view will only allow the other person to read the file, but they won't be able to change it.
 Permission to comment allows the other person to insert comments on the file, but they won't be able to edit the file itself.
 To share a file or folder, just right click on the file or folder and select "Share" from the menu.

 ![Sharing files and folders on Google Drive](images/04_drive/04_google_drive-10.png)